shachy12/3-Dimensional_IT-PIR/README.md

 # Implementation of a two servers 3-dimensional information theoretic PIR
 This project implements the 2-server, 3-dimensional Private Information Retrieval PIR protocol described in [Private Information Retrieval](https://dl.acm.org/doi/pdf/10.1145/293347.293350) by Benny Chor, Oded Golreich, Eyal Kushilevitz, and Madhu Sudan.
 The goal is to enable users to retrieve data privately from two servers without revealing which item is being accessed.

+This protocol assumes that the two servers do not collude or share information about the queries they receive.
+As long as each server operates independently and does not communicate with the other, the privacy of the user's query is guaranteed.
+If the servers were to collude, they could potentially reconstruct the user's access pattern and compromise privacy.

 To maximize performance, the implementation leverages AVX vectorized instructions and memory prefetching techniques.
 These optimizations help accelerate the core PIR computations and reduce memory access latency.
 The PIR entries are divided into blocks, each block is 32 bytes to match with AVX vectorized instructions.